Vale of Neath Railway: Engine power

 The dominant theme of the Vale of Neath Railway was the transport of large quantities of Aberdare coal to London, and towards Southampton and Liverpool (for bunkering ships).
-At the closing years of the nineteenth century this was largely handled by 0-6-0 saddle tank locomotives, which ran through from Aberdare to Swindon; with a water capacity of 1,060 gallons this was a prodigious feat, albeit with frequent stops for water columns.
+At the closing years of the 19th century this was largely handled by 0-6-0 saddle tank locomotives, which ran through from Aberdare to Swindon; with a water capacity of 1,060 gallons this was a prodigious feat, albeit with frequent stops for water columns.

 From 1896 the GWR built more powerful tender engines for the traffic, but the first 4-6-0s were unsuccessful, and it was not until the "Aberdare" 2-6-0s were introduced that the trains had reliably better locomotives.
 Seventeen of the class were based at Aberdare in 1903.
 Even so, these were considered capable of improvement, and the 2800 class 2-8-0s were felt to be much better.
 They were allocated to Aberdare from 1906, although the Aberdare class maintained near dominance there at least until 1923.
 The 4200 class of 2-8-0T followed, and were especially successful where high power on relatively short runs was required.
 Some of the 4200 class were converted to 2-8-2T with a much larger bunker, and were useful in handling longer distance runs.

 In the 1920s ROD 2-8-0 engines were in use, and after 1945 the later design of Austerity 2-8-0 appeared, as well as Stanier 2-8-0s of the 8F type.